kcp-dev/kcp/config/examples/virtualresources/README.md

 # VirtualResources Example

-This example shows usage of virtual resources, together with CachedResources.
+This example shows usage of virtual resources, together with ClusterCachedResources.
-The goal of CachedResources is to distribute static, read-only resources to multiple clusters in a scalable way.
+The goal of ClusterCachedResources is to distribute static, read-only resources to multiple clusters in a scalable way.

 ## Setup